 Admissions complaints procedure

 CHE welcomes applications from all candidates with the potential to succeed in higher education.
 In line with our commitment to equal opportunities policy, no student will be subject to less favourable treatment on the grounds of any protected characteristic.
-Our admission policy has been designed to ensure all applicants are assessed solely based on applicants’ attitude to learning and abilities and motivations relevant to the degree programme we offer.
+Our admission policy has been designed to ensure all applicants are assessed solely based on applicants’ attitude to learning and abilities and motivations relevant to the programmes we offer.
 However there may be occasion when applicants feel that CHE has not adhered to the commitment of providing equal opportunities to all applicants.

 If the applicant wishes to put forward a complaint he/she will not be disadvantaged in any way because they used this procedure.
 Applicants have a right to submit a complaint only on grounds of procedural irregularity, or if there is new information which may have affected the decision (with reasons why it was not made available at the time of application), or if there is evidence of any action or decision which is not consistent with Admissions Policy or Equal Opportunities Policy.
 A complaint must be made on the individual basis by the applicant; a third party complaint will not normally be considered.